haryantowang09/monorepo-practice-1/README.md

 - `yarn install` in root,
 - `yarn install` for the CRA App inside packages too.

+## Run

+go to /packages/your-CRA-App,
+yarn serve | yarn build,
+like you usually do.

 ## Storybook

 For component GUI